The Liberal Democrats have an ambitious plan for the future of our country, where every person, every community and our

-There are 12 Liberal Democrat MPs since the by-election victory of Sarah Green in June 2021.
+There are 13 Liberal Democrat MPs since the by-election victory of Helen Morgan in December 2021.
 See them all here.

 Some see the Liberal Democrats as being in the centre on a left/right spectrum.
 Others reject this spectrum, and instead see the party at the liberal end of a liberal-authoritarian spectrum, with Labour and the Tories at the opposite end.